katapultnow/katapult-manifesto/en/katapult-manifesto.md

 We see a world in which we have used technology to solve the problems we face as humanity but also a world in which the power over the decisions made by those machines resides with humans by means of consciousness and its products: moral and ethics.

+Questions:

+- Is it digitisation or technology?
+- Too much in depth ?
+- It is inevitable (headline)

 ### Exponential growth

-We believe that we will continue to be able to create exponential growth of computational performance.
+We believe in exponential growth of computational performance.
 We do not expect the current computational paradigms to fulfil this, but assume that new paradigms like quantum computing will not only increase the overall performance but also help to explore entirely new ways of thinking about computation.

 ### Automation

 We believe that everything that can be automated will be automated.
 We see this happening in two domains: motor-skills in the form of robots and cognitive skills in the form of artificial intelligence.

+### Human touch / Nature / Selfmade

+- baking bread
+- hands

 ### Everything is connected

 We believe that everything that can be connected, will be connected.
 While this is easy to imagine for machines, both hard- and software based, we also see this happening for living organism like human beings.
 This first happens in the form of external sensors, followed by implants.

+### Decoupling

+We believe that we will not only create decoupling of time by allowing asynchronous communication over networks, but even extend this into the realm of experience and hardware by technology like virtual reality or 3D-printing.

+- time/space dissolves (vr / brainpool / 3d / etc)
+- negative aspects missing (?)

+### Human interaction

+- we need other people
+- social

 ### Trust is institutionalised